gessi-chatbots/app_data_repository/README.md

 - Send a DELETE request to /deleteFeatureSimilarities to undo feature synonymy computed with /computeFeatureSimilarity.

 ## RDF graph example
-You can find an RDF graph already populated with app info in data/statements.zip.
+You can find an RDF graph instance already populated with app info in data/statements.zip.
+The data was originally obtained using the [https://github.com/gessi-chatbots/app_data_scanner_service] service.
 App info includes, among other info:

 - Package name
+- Description
-- Developer
+- Summary
-- Play Store description
+- Changelog
 - Reviews
 - Annotated features